rachelqh/Continuity-Test-Redesign/README.md

 <img width="884" height="642" alt="image" src="https://github.com/user-attachments/assets/2b196152-3e04-43bc-bb4a-a2fbb2d054b5" />
 Figure 1: Functional block diagram of my test fixture circuit.

 A detailed documentation of all aspects of this project are provided in this repository.

-  *An interactive schematic viewer with screenshots of schematics in /schematic *An interactive layout viewer with screenshots of the layout is in /layout *Design Documents are in /schematic which include
+- An interactive schematic viewer with screenshots of the schematics is in `/schematic`
+- An interactive layout viewer with screenshots of the layout is in `/layout`
-   *
+- Design documents are in `/docs`, and includes:
+  -`architecture.md` explains project scope, requirements, circuit architecture and how it works -`design decisions.md` explains componenent & architecture selection -`error estimations.md` provides error estimations
+- User documents are in `/userdocuments` and includes:
+  -`usermanual.md` which provides an operator-end user manual -`futureupdates.md` which provides details on how to change the board for the future.
+This is especailly useful for future interns/employees of PFC who would like to update the other test fixtures to use this design.

 If there are any additional questions, feel free to email me at rachelq.huang@mail.utoronto.ca (or if it's been a long time and I've graduated, rachelhuang082@gmail.com).